firefly-iii/docs/docs/docs/tutorials/index.md

 ## Missing something?

-1. You're missing a specific tutorial, and you wish to write it
+- You think a specific tutorial should be written, and you wish to write it.
-2. You don't want to write it, but you still miss a specific tutorial
+- You think a specific tutorial should be written, and you don't wish to write it.
-3. You spot inaccuracies, terrible grammar or spelling mistakes
+- You spotted inaccuracies, improper grammar, or spelling mistakes.

 Please open an [issue on GitHub](https://github.com/firefly-iii/firefly-iii/issues/new?assignees=&labels=&projects=&template=fr.yml).
 Your contributions are appreciated.